reyhanquayum/Conflict-Tracker/README.md

 2. Update the MongoDB connection string and CSV file path in `scripts/process_data.py` if necessary.
 3. Run the script: `python scripts/process_data.py`
     This will populate your MongoDB database with event data from the ACLED CSV.

----

-This project aims to provide an insightful and interactive way to explore complex conflict data.